RUBclim/BUCSS22/README.md

 ![WRF_Netatmo_evaluation.png](img/WRF_Netatmo_evaluation.png)

-For this hands-on, 6 WRF simulations are pre-computed, covering the Ruhr-Area (Germany) and heatwave period between 20 - 28 July 2019.
+For this hands-on, 6 WRF simulations are pre-computed, covering the Ruhr-Area (Germany) and a heatwave period between 20 - 28 July 2019.
 Further details on the model's configuration and simulation details are provided in the [WRF hands-on slides](https://github.com/RUBclim/BUCSS22/blob/main/lectures/Demuzere_Zonato_WRF-HandsOn.pdf).

 Two notebooks are developed to complete this exercise:
 - [WRF_functions.ipynb](notebooks/WRF_functions.ipynb): a notebook that contains a set of pre-scripted functions to read, manipulate and evalute all WRF input and output, the latter in combination with CWS observations (no changes needed in this one).